 Voted Off The Island: On the TV show “Survivor”, contestants live and compete on a deserted island.
 At the end of every episode, one contestant gets voted out by the others and sent home a loser.
 Oddly, this is highly entertaining.
 Hence, “voted off the island” means getting kicked out of a group or company.

 Jump The Shark: This expression also has roots in television.
-“Jump The Shark” refers to a laughably bad episode of the once-hit TV series “Happy Days” in which a supposedly “cool” character decides to water-ski over live sharks.
-Since this show was originally about ordinary people in the 1950s, the absurd plot signaled that the writers had officially run out of ideas.
+“Jump The Shark” refers to a laughably bad episode of the once-hit TV series “Happy Days” in which a supposedly “cool” character decides to water-ski over live sharks (the featured photo in this article).
+Since this show originally featured ordinary people in the 1950s, the absurd plot signaled that the writers had run out of ideas.
 Now, whenever anyone’s career declines, people speculate on the exact moment — usually the most embarrassing one — where they “jumped the shark” with a bad product or embarrassing act.
-This phrase is also applied to Presidential candidates, but fortunately, not to bloggers… yet.
+This phrase is also applied to Presidential candidates, but fortunately, not to marketing bloggers… yet.